WellWired Journal

 Ask for local style tips

-You can get nice ideas by asking for local style tips, like quiet cafes, markets, or parks.
-Ask for a mix of well known and lesser known places.
+You can get some nice ideas by asking for quieter spots, like local cafes, markets, or parks.
+Ask for a mix of well-known and lesser-known places.

 For example: "Give me five calm places to visit in Lisbon that aren't crowded."